cslab/pyoslc/README.md

 #### Requesting resources using paging and select

-Since the Query Capability endpoint retrieves the list of resources within the datasource it is possible to use the pagination for getting specific number of resources, to do this, just add the `oslc.paging=true` query string parameters as defined in the specification.
+Since the Query Capability endpoint retrieves the list of resources within the datasource it is possible to use pagination for getting a specific number of resources.
+To use pagination, just add the `oslc.paging=true` to the query string to pass the parameter as defined in the specification.

 By default, the pagination will return 50 resources per page, but it could be changed by sending the `oslc.pageSize` parameter.

+When the response uses pagination, it is possible to have different pages to complete the response, thus the page number could be specified in the request.

 It is also possible to get specific attributes of the resources by using the `oslc.select` in the query.